xelarion/go-layout/README.md

 ## Database Migrations

 This project uses [Goose](https://github.com/pressly/goose) for database migration management.
-Migration files are written in SQL and stored in the `db/migrations` directory.
+Migration files are written in SQL and stored in the `migrations` directory.

 ### Migration Versioning Strategy